 Sitting cramped in an airplane for many hours can cause a blood clot to form in the leg.

 If you’re familiar with deep vein thromboses, then you know that a piece of one can spontaneously break off and quickly travel to the lungs, cutting off blood flow.
 Death can occur rapidly.

-“Dehydration, especially during plane trips, can cause the blood to be thicker,” says Steven Elias, MD, director of the Center for Vein Disease at Columbia University Medical Center.
+“Dehydration, especially during plane trips, can cause the blood to be thicker,” says Steven Elias, MD, a vein specialist with Englewood Health in NJ.

 Thick blood is more likely to clot.
 A DVT most often develops in the lower leg, but they can also develop behind the knee and in the upper leg.

 A person can have a deep vein thrombosis without any symptoms.

 Young adults on plane trips are not immune to these blood clots.

 One way to offset this problem is to keep hydrated while on the airplane: with water or juice, not alcohol or soda!